inclusive-design/financial-inclusion/src/collections/chapters/en/frameworks-for-financial-inclusion.md

 #### Why this matters

-This hierarchy highlights not only offers a framework to outline the barriers people face with financial services, it also helps financial institutions build stronger relationships with their clients.
+This hierarchy not only offers a framework to outline the barriers people face with financial services, it also helps financial institutions build stronger relationships with their clients.
 Before earning someone’s trust to plan their financial future, you must first ensure they can open an account or even enter a branch.

 {% includeSvg "directional-pyramid.svg", "A pyramid with four tiers.
 An arrow points from the bottom up, moving from building trust at the base of the pyramid, to deepening relationship in the middle, to establishing loyalty at the top of the pyramid." %}